edgedb/edgedb/docs/cli/edgedb_migration.rst

 * ``dbschema/*.esdl`` is a set of files that contains current database schema
-* ``default.esdl`` is named after ``module default`` that is usually used for initial application schema.
-You don't have to stick to single file per module, but this is a good start.
+* ``default.esdl`` is named after ``module default`` that is usually used for the initial application schema.
+There is no requirement to use a single module, but this is a good start.
 * ``dbschema/migrations/*.edgeql`` is a sequence of migration files that when applied bring database schema to the latest version.
 These files are mostly